carsuki/NovusCommandLineEdition/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-Write about 1-2 paragraphs describing the purpose of your project.
+NovusCLI is a lite version of the full Novus package manager (Coming later this year) that allows users to start with a simple syntax, for their favorite APT package manager.

 ## 🏁 Getting Started <a name = "getting_started"></a>
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+Getting started for contributing to NovusCLI is very easy, you just need to follow the instructions below if you wish to build from source.

 ### Prerequisites
-What things you need to install the software and how to install them.
+In order to start
 ```
 Give examples
 ```